FCBGP/FCBGP-experiment/draft-li-fcbgp-experiment.md

 If the signature matches, the AS hop from 65536 to 65537 is considered verified.
 This process repeats for each FC segment corresponding to the AS_PATH entries if applicable.

-If AS 65537 does not support FC-BGP, its BGP speaker MUST propagate the UPDATE message without validating the FC Path attribute.
+If AS 65537 does not support FC-BGP, its BGP speaker MUST propagate the UPDATE message to its neighbors when propagating this FC-BGP route without validating the FC Path attribute.

 ## Per-Neighbor UPDATE Generation